Introducing the PHUSE/FDA Data Science Innovation Challenge Stream Chairs

 Patty Hegarty has worked in the pharmaceutical industry for over 20 years, serving in various roles across monitoring, data management, and statistical programming.
 In her current role at Bayer, she drives implementation of industry standards within statistical programming, and ensures compliance with health authority regulations for submission of electronic data packages.

 Patty is thrilled to be a part of the first PHUSE/FDA Data Science Innovation Challenge and looks forward to seeing the tangible outcomes from this unique opportunity.

 Approach for Predicting Drug Interactions

-Director, Statistical Programming & Analysis at Johnson & Johnson, Early Development & Clinical Pharmacology
+Director, Statistical Programming & Analysis at Janssen Research & Development, Early Development & Clinical Pharmacology

 Bev Hayes has over 25 years of experience in pharmaceutical clinical R&D statistical programming.
 Throughout her career she has supported, and led teams to support, clinical development and global submissions across a variety of therapeutic areas.
 Currently, she heads the Early Development and Clinical Pharmacology Statistical Programming & Analysis (SP&A) group at Janssen Research & Development.